-Comparing: M22 Locust vs. M3 Stuart vs. Cruiser Mk.
+Comparing: M22 Locust vs. Cruiser Mk.
+II vs. Cruiser Mk.
 IV

 Initially designed for airborne operations, the vehicle was never used as such by the U.S.A. during World War II.
 In the absence of a good air delivery system, the Ordnance Department became less enthusiastic about any further development.

 The A10 Cruiser Mk.
 II was a further development of the A9 modification designed by John Carden.
 The A10 had enhanced armor and no machinegun turrets.
 A prototype was built in July 1937 and adopted for service as a heavy cruiser tank.
 A total of 175 vehicles were ordered between 1938–1939, which were manufactured by September 1940.
 The vehicles saw combat in France (1940), Greece (1941) and North Africa (1941).